doron-mil/angular-json-class-converter/README.md

     AngularJsonClassConverterModule.forRoot(jsonConverterConfig),

-Where jsonConverterConfig is an object containing :
+Where jsonConverterConfig is an object implementing IJsonConverterConfigFactory.
+It has to implement only getConfig function that must be exported.
+Like this:

+    export function getConfig(): JsonConverterConfigurationInterface {
-    const jsonConverterConfig = {
+      return {
       conversionSchema: <Conversion Schema object>,
       classesMapArray: <Map of classes>,
       conversionFunctionsMapArray: <Map of functions >
       };
+    }

+    const jsonConverterConfig: IJsonConverterConfigFactory = {getConfig};

 #### Conversion Schema object